BDX-town/Akkoma/docs/docs/administration/CLI_tasks/config.md

     mix pleroma.config migrate_from_db [--env=<env>] [-d] [--path=<path>]
     ```

-## Dump all of the config settings defined in the database
+## Dump all config settings defined in the database

 === "OTP"